 Fast forward to June of 2014, I started carrying a Xenon Mini Maglite painted black with a TI-36 X Pro.

-Then in 2019, I would sometimes carry a TI-34 MultiView with either a Mini Maglite or a Streamlight Jr. or both.
+Then in 2019, I would sometimes carry a TI-34 MultiView with either a Mini Maglite painted blue or a Streamlight Jr. LED or both.

-In the featured image is my NiteCote i400R paired with a Casio fx-300ES PLUS, which I began carrying in the late Spring of 2020.
+In the featured image is my NiteCore i400R paired with a Casio fx-300ES PLUS, which I began carrying in the late Spring of 2020.

 In December of 1997, I briefly carried a Royal scientific calculator but I don’t remember the model number.
 It was another hand me down from my Mom’s students.
+One morning, while waiting to catch the bus, I observed a low flying plane.
+I imagined to myself how cool it would be for me to be aboard that plane and using that calculator to assist with computing fuel consumption and other variables needed to fly.
 I didn’t have a decent pocket-sized flashlight to pair it with.

-In the sommer of 1998 at the age of 11.5, I purchase what would become my favorite flashlight until I discovered the tactical models, a Garrity Mini Rugged Lite, yellow in color.
-Also around this time, my Mom had purchased a value pack of LeWorld brand calculators and I tool the smallest one. it was very compact, maybe the length and width of a bank card, but vertical instead of horizontal.
+In the summer of 1998 at the age of 11.5, I purchased what would become my favorite flashlight until I discovered the tactical models, it was a Garrity Mini Rugged Lite, yellow in color.
+Also around this time, my Mom had purchased a value pack of LeWorld brand calculators and I took the smallest one.
+It was very compact, maybe the length and width of a bank card, but vertical instead of horizontal.
 I don’t remember the model number, but if I ever see it on eBay, I’ll purchase it.
 Anyway, during this summer, my Dad was teaching Special Ed Summer School and was stationed at The School for Exceptional Children in East Houma, Louisiana.
-Both Special Ed and Regular Ed children were attending.
-I would tutor some of these kids and would usually wear a pair of Navy Blue shorts, but that recently aforementioned flashlight and calculator in each pocket.
+Both Special Ed and Regular Ed students were attending there.
+I would tutor some of these kids and would usually wear a pair of Navy Blue shorts, but had that recently aforementioned flashlight and calculator in each pocket.
 It was for checking their math problems but also keeping scores on their worksheets they were assigned.
 I felt pretty important being only 11.5 yet tutoring kids.
 One of these days in the Summer of 1998, I was shopping while carrying this flashlight and calculator at one of the Rouse’s Supermarkets in East Houma.
 While I have a photographic memory, I cannot remember if it was the one on East Park or the one on Grand Calliou Road.
 All in all, I always liked shopping at Rouse’s.

-Then after this, I didn’t carry a calculator for about two years, unless for school.
-I would still carry a flashlight now and then but would be harassed for doing so.
+Then after this, I didn’t carry a calculator for about two years, unless I needed it for school.
+I would still carry a flashlight now and then but would be frequently harassed for doing so.